ArronBeale/CI_PP5_tee_time/README.md

 ### Edit Product
 - Allows the user to edit the products.
+- User stories covered: 29

 <details><summary>See feature image</summary>